deeplearning4j/deeplearning4j/quickstart.md

         .build();
 ```

-Deep neural networks have many layers.
 With Deeplearning4j, you add a layer by calling `layer` on the `NeuralNetConfiguration.Builder()`, specifying the number of input and output nodes, `nIn` and `nOut`, as well as the type: `DenseLayer`.

 ``` java
         .layer(0, new DenseLayer.Builder().nIn(784).nOut(250)
                 .build())
 ```

-You train a model with `model.fit`.
+Once you've configured your net, you train the model with `model.fit`.

 ## Prerequisites